-The data of wave 1, 2, 3 and 4 (wave 4 only for Germany) are available for scholars from GESIS Data Archive for the Social Sciences in Cologne, Germany.
-Scientific researchers will be asked to fill out a data user agreement, before getting finally access to the data.
+The data of wave 1-5 (wave 4 and 5 only for Germany) are available from GESIS Data Archive for the Social Sciences in Cologne, Germany.
+Researchers will be asked to fill out a data user agreement, before getting finally access to the data.

 Please notice, in the section documentation we provide full information on technical reports, questionnaires and codebook on this webpage.